Have you read Red Reaper Part Three - Lust?

 She sobbed her heart out into Flynn’s chest.

-Read Red Reaper Part Five - Sloth, out 27 April!
+Read Red Reaper Part Five - Sloth out now!